 A second, advanced workshop for practicing poets.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: ENGL 221 or the equivalent.
 Limited enrollment.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester.
-Writer-in-Residence Hall.2016-17: Not offered
+Writer-in-Residence Hall.2017-18: Not offered

 A poetry writing course, but with a strong emphasis on reading.
 Students will closely examine the work of various poets and periods, then attempt to write plausible imitations of their own, all by way of learning about poetry from the inside, as it were.

 Limited to 15 students.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
-Writer-in-Residence Hall.2016-17: Offered in Spring 2017
+Writer-in-Residence Hall.2017-18: Offered in Fall 2017

 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: Completion of a previous course in creative writing.
 Limited enrollment.
 Please consult the Creative Writing Center website for information on admission to this course.
 Omitted 2014-15.
-Visiting Writer Gaige.2016-17: Offered in Spring 2017
+Visiting Writer Gaige.2017-18: Offered in Spring 2018

 Poetry is not merely a written form; it is an oral art and a prompt to performance.
 Students in this course will learn to use “close listening,” as well as the embodied experience of performing poetry themselves, in order to access poetic meanings that are unavailable through silent reading alone.
 This course will require both written analyses and performed repertoires of poetry.
 No prior performance experience is required.